aerhianna/tycho/README.md

    - the Xcode command line tools by entering sudo xcode-select —install on the command line
    - XQuartz https://www.xquartz.org
    - Mac users will also need to download and install a fortran compiler.
-The easiest one is located at http://hpc.sourceforge.net/.
-Get the gcc package for your version (this comes with gfortran) and follow the instructions on the website.
+See the instructions below for installing with Homebrew.

 **Linux (WSL)**
 ```